Ashwin-S-Nambiar/Travel-Journal-App/README.md

 - 📍 **Location Mapping** - Integrate precise Google Maps locations for each destination
 - 📝 **Detailed Documentation** - Record comprehensive information about your travels
 - 📸 **Photo Integration** - Upload and showcase your travel photography
-- 🎨 **Intuitive Interface** - User-friendly design for effortless journey logging
+- 🎨 **Intuitive Interface** - User-friendly design for effortless journey logging and with dark/light mode
 - 📱 **Responsive Layout** - Access your travel memories on any device
 - 🗺️ **Geographic Precision** - Mark exact locations of your adventures
+- 🔍 **Search and Filter** - Search and filter the locations accordingly

 ## 🛠 Tech Stack